jgurakuqi/parallel-rasterizer/README.md

 ## Usage

-To run the projects it's required an IDE suitable to run the Jupyter Notebook.
+To run the projects it's required a suitable IDE or C++ shell compiler.

 ## Contributing